 Just because you can’t be Ben and Jerry doesn’t mean you can’t think like them.

 In 1978 Ben Cohen and Jerry Greenfield started selling their now famous Ben and Jerry’s ice cream out of a converted gas station in Burlington Vermont.
 Super premium ice cream had begun gaining traction with the luxury brand HaagenDaz in the lead.
 However, trying to be a luxury ice cream couldn’t have been further from Ben and Jerry’s mind.
 It simply wasn’t them or what they were about.
 They were two regular and wholesome hippy-like guys without pretense.
-Their packaging was fun- not fancy.
+Their packaging was fun not fancy.
 Their ice cream aired on the side of rustic.
-Ben and Jerry’s was part youthful flower child, part socially conscious activist, and part playful rebel.
-There was “Cherry Garcia”, “Willie Nelson’s Country Peach Cobbler”, and to celebrate the legalization of gay mar rage, they even renamed the popular “Chubby Hubby” to “Hubby Hubby”.
+Ben and Jerry’s ice cream was part youthful flower child, part socially conscious activist, and part playful rebel.
+There was “Cherry Garcia”, “Willie Nelson’s Country Peach Cobbler”, and to celebrate the legalization of gay mar rage, the popular “Chubby Hubby” was renamed to “Hubby Hubby”.

 Ice Cream Power

 Ben and Jerry stubbornly refused to modify their identity as socially aware rebels.
 So much so that their parents (Unilever) kicked them out of the house.
 Over the years Ben and Jerry’s has often taken stances on issues like LGBTQ+ rights and climate change.
-They no longer wanted its ice cream sold in the specific areas withing Palestine territory that was being illegally occupied by Israelis.
-Most recently Kama
+For instance, they no longer wanted its ice cream sold in the specific areas withing Palestine territory that was being illegally occupied by Israelis.

-Ben and Jerry’s has continued to make it no secret that their company has progressive values.
-They created the Ben and Jerry’s Foundation that was started with a gift from Ben and Jerry and continues to be funded by a percentage of the company’s profits.
+Ben and Jerry’s has continued to make it no secret that their company has progressive values They created the Ben and Jerry’s Foundation, that support grassroots organizations working in their communities to achieve social and environmental justice.
+The effort was started with a gift from Ben and Jerry and continues to be funded by a percentage of the company’s profits.
+Most recently They concocted a new flavor called Kamala’s Coconut Jubilee, a coconut ice cream with swirls of caramel and mixed with star-shaped red, white and blue candy sprinkles.

 Everything Changes (Except Ben and Jerry’s)

 Ben and Jerry still insist on making their ice cream the same way they’ve made it since 1978.
 Their ice cream was made by simply combining high quality ingredients, rich, original flavors, less air content, and a sense of humor.
 And yet as simple as their approach to ice cream is, they’ve become the number one ice cream brand in the U.S. and are in 36 countries.
-Ben and Jerry’s is impossible for another ice cream brand to impersonate.
+Ben and Jerry’s is another great example of the alchemy of a brand that’s impossible to impersonate.

 You Can’t Fake Authenticity.